Ali-Azmoud/flutter_xlider/README.md

 )
 ```

-To see the touchable area for handlers you set `visibleTouchArea` to true and test your slider
+To see the touchable area for handlers, set `visibleTouchArea` to true and test your slider

 ```dart